 Who could resist a beautiful pair of knit leg warmers from someone who cares so much?
 It is a perfect gift to make for yourself and for your loved ones.
 The elegant braids created from cable knitting patterns are the absolute eye-catcher.
-Wait no more; let’s pick up your needle and yarns and start knitting with the free leg warmers knitting pattern.

-This pair of cable knit leg warmers would be in very good use to at least keep the legs warm during cold days.
 We have a matching cable zipper cowl or neck warmer knitting pattern that you can knit as a set.

-Traditionally, leg warmers are knitted from pure wool, modern variants are more typically made of cotton, synthetic fibers, or both.
+Traditionally, leg warmers are knitted from pure wool, and modern variants are more typically made of cotton, synthetic fibers, or both.

 Due to differences in material, stretchiness, and designs, leg warmers come in various lengths and widths.